Amphithéâtre Maurice Halbwachs, Site Marcelin Berthelot

 Abstract

-Over the past three years, negotiations under the parallel processes of the Post-Cotonou and African Union-European Union Agreements, initiated following the AU-EU Abidjan Summit in November 2017, have adopted a cynical and unproductive tone.
-While the initial aim was to ensure a more solid preparation for Africa's engagement with the EU and to rebalance their relationship, the EU's constant demonstration of passive-aggressive attitudes, avoiding direct communication with more demanding African interlocutors while demonstrating support towards more conciliatory partners, has tarnished the negotiating landscape.
-This trend underscores the idea that you don't get what's fair, but rather what's diligently negotiated, highlighting the passive-aggressive nature of these interactions, which ultimately contribute to a lack of productive results.
+Over the past three years, negotiations under the parallel processes of the post-Cotonou agreements and the agreements reached between the European Union (EU) and the African Union (AU), initiated following the AU-EU Abidjan Summit in November 2017, have adopted a cynical and unproductive tone.
+While the initial aim was to ensure a more solid preparation for Africa's engagement with the EU and to rebalance their relationship, the EU's constant demonstration of passive-aggressive attitudes, avoiding direct communication with more demanding African interlocutors while demonstrating support for more conciliatory partners, has tarnished the negotiating landscape.
+This trend reinforces the idea that you don't get what's fair, but rather what's diligently negotiated, highlighting the unproductive nature of these interactions, which ultimately yield few tangible results.